How to Write About Environmental Solutions: B2 First & C1 Advanced Essay Guide

 Before submitting your essay, ask yourself:

-✔ Did I develop my ideas (not just list them)?
+• Did I develop my ideas instead of just listing them?

-If yes — you are on the right track.
+If the answer is yes, you are on the right track.

 Final Thoughts